zuwuliao/zuwuliao.github.io/_posts/2025-11-14-LLM-LVM-LVA-WM.md

 categories: AI
 ---

-In my early blog, we talked about that LLM might not be the right direction to AGI.
-The real world is way more complex than just languange can description.
-For example, when we push a cup out of the table edge, how does LLM to predict the next status of the cup?
-It should understand the physics that the gravity will pull the cup down to the ground.
-Based on the nature of the ground like hard court, wood, sand or ruber, the cup may be broken or not.
-All these knowledge require the AI to perceive the world, to see and to feel.
-Language model cannot do these at all.
-What do the current acdemia and researchers do to address this issue?
-We will look into this cutting-edge status that AI feild.

-The group of AI experts such as Yang LeCun, Fei Fei Li, and others believe the evolving path should be this:
+In one of my earlier blog posts, I raised the idea that large language models (LLMs) might not be the best path toward AGI.
+The real world is way more complex than what words alone can capture.

+Take a simple example: if you push a cup off the edge of a table, what happens next?
+Can an LLM figure that out?
+It would need to know that gravity pulls the cup down, and depending on what it hits—hardwood, sand, rubber, concrete—the result could be very different.
+The cup might break, bounce, or just land softly.

+To really understand situations like this, an AI needs to perceive the world—it needs to see, to feel, maybe even to interact.
+Language models just don’t have that kind of sensory input or physical grounding.

+So what are researchers doing about it?
+How are they trying to build systems that go beyond just language?
+In this post, we’ll take a quick look at where the field is heading and how people like Yann LeCun, Fei-Fei Li, and others are thinking about the next steps toward more general, grounded intelligence.
+One of the evolution path they believe is like this:

 **LLM**->**LVM**->**LVA**->**World Model(WM)**